 This law operates for anything from eating biscuits to investing in property.
 The first (biscuit or property) gives you far more satisfaction than the 10th.
 I argued that we need to consider this when, budget after budget, year after year, legislature after legislature, we continue to place our economic focus on disposable income.

 Our GDP growth is already well above the EU’s average.
-Is it not yet time to focus on life beyond our pocket?
+Is it not yet time to focus on life beyond our wallets?
 Is it not time to give people in Malta a better environment, enhanced social facilities, better health facilities (including mental health), a better infrastructure and more leisure time, besides money?

 My main and concrete suggestion would be that we subject the budget to an assessment of its impacts on societal well-being- Marie Briguglio